 Bonus crucial step: Compost food waste as a last resort

-Compacted in a landfill, food lacks exposure and so breaks down anaerobically, releasing methane gas into the atmosphere, a greenhouse gas 34 times more potent than carbon dioxide over time, according to Drawdown.
+Compacted in a landfill, food lacks exposure to oxygen and so breaks down anaerobically, releasing methane gas into the atmosphere, a greenhouse gas 34 times more potent than carbon dioxide over time, according to Drawdown.

 If you have a patch of dirt in your yard, you can start composting today.
 Collect your food scraps—fruit and vegetable peels, scraps of food your kids didn’t finish at lunch, moldy produce—in a large container and toss them on the ground at the end of the day.
 Cover them with brown matter (dry leaves for example).
 Tomorrow, repeat.
 Or add scraps every few days.
 Go here for more on lazy composting.

 Live in a cold climate?
 My sister composts year round in the Great White North.
 She tosses her scraps on her compost heap outside.
 They freeze.
 They thaw.
 They rot.

 If you live in an apartment and have no yard, consider starting a worm bin—or vermicompost.
 You’ll keep a bin of red worms in a convenient location and feed them your food scraps.
 They’ll produce earthy-smelling, nutrient-rich material that you can add to houseplants or give to gardening friends.

 If you can’t compost at home, look for facilities near you through your city.
 Also check out ShareWaste, and Airbnb-like app for food scraps.
 You search the ShareWaste map for people accepting compost scraps where you live—or where you will be traveling to—and then you drop them off.
 Or you sign up to accept food scraps.
 All free, all volunteer run.
 This is the real sharing economy!